 EURES (European Employment Services) is a cooperation network formed by public employment services.
 Trade unions and employers' organisations also participate as partners.
-The objective of the EURES network is to facilitate the free movement of workers within the European Economic Area (EEA) (the 28 members of the European Union, plus Norway, Liechtenstein and Iceland) and Switzerland.
+The objective of the EURES network is to facilitate the free movement of workers within the European Economic Area (EEA) (the 27 members of the European Union, plus Norway, Liechtenstein and Iceland), Switzerland and the UK.

 EURES targets both job-seekers interested in moving to another country to work or to study, and employers wishing to recruit from abroad.

 How can I contact a member of the EURES network in my Country or region?

 EURES offers a network of advisers that can give information, help and assistance to jobseekers and employers through personal contacts.
 EURES advisers are trained specialists who provide the three basic EURES services of information, guidance and placement, to both jobseekers and employers interested in the European job market.